LakshyaKhatri/Assistant/README.md

 Advance operaions include playing music and telling dates.
 You can add keywords for trigerring your advance commands and then edit the respond in `AdvanceCommandFile.cpp`.

 ## Contribution
-You can for the repository and make any changes you want.
-I would love to see the changes 🧡.
+You can fork the repository and make any changes you want.
+I would love to see the changes ♡.

 -----------------------------------------------------------